aqutbuddin/Connect-Four/README.md

 Connect Four Game
 This project is a Connect Four game implemented in C++.
-The game supports two players, with features including: undoing moves, printing move history, and detecting wins.
+The game supports two players, with features including undoing moves, printing move history, and detecting wins. /n
 The game is played on a 6x7 board, and players take turns to drop their pieces into columns.

 Features